-Set in the northwestern corner of the Rynek are two charming houses named Jaś i Małgosia, who English and German speakers know better as...
+Set in the northwestern corner of the Rynek are two charming houses named after Jaś i Małgosia, who English and German speakers know...

-Popular microbrewery bar-restaurant buried in a basement under the town hall, with bustling staff scurrying around the copper vats to...
+This popular microbrewery bar-restaurant is buried in a basement under the town hall.
+Bustling staff scurry around the copper vats to...

-Tasty Polish standards in a space with a rustic rural look; try the beer served in big ceramic mugs.
+Karczma Lwowska serves up tasty Polish standards in a rustic, rural space; try the beer served in big ceramic mugs.
+Some dishes hail...